TH3-MA3STRO/TerminalTalk/README.md

-# TerminalTalk Documentation
+# Documentation

-TerminalTalk is a command-line decentralized chat application that allows users to host their own server and communicate with friends via shared links.
+TerminalTalk is a command-line decentralized chat application that allows users to host their own server and communicate with friends.

 ## Description